Austin Otoplasty Specialists

 Otoplasty is an outpatient procedure in which the patient is provided a local anesthesia and a mild sedative.
 The surgeon makes an incision across the back crease of the ear and either removes or sculpts (refolds) cartilage, depending on the needs of the patient.
 Once the alterations are complete, the surgeon uses sutures to maintain the new shape and positioning of the patient’s ear.

 An otoplasty procedure typically takes about two to three hours to complete.
 However, the individual needs of the patient may call for more or less time.

 For the first few days following an otoplasty the patient’s ears must remain bandaged in order to hold their place and heal as intended.
 The bandages are then removed and replaced with a lightweight headband that relieves the pressure, but also continues to keep the patient’s ears comfortably in place to continue healing properly.
 Five to seven days after the surgery, the patient no longer needs to wear the headband and is permitted to return to work or school.
 Typically the surgeon will allow vigorous exercise after three weeks; however, activities that may result in the bending or hitting of the ear should be avoided for at least six weeks.

 Where are otoplasty procedures performed?

 We have three on-site surgery centers accredited by either the Joint Commission or the American Association for Accreditation of Ambulatory Surgery Facilities.
-These are located at our Westlake, Four Seasons, and South Austin locations.
-We also offer pre- and post-op appointments at our Round Rock and Lakeway clinics for surgeries performed off-site in the Round Rock/Cedar Park area.
+These are located at our Westlake, Downtown Austin, and South Austin locations.
+Otoplasty is also now offered in our in-office surgical center at our Round Rock location.